aydrian/ai-driven-authz-demo/README.md

 Both routes use the authorization middleware to check access before processing the request.

-## Oso Authorization Policy
+## 📜 Oso Authorization Policy

-This demo uses Oso Cloud for authorization.
+This demo uses [Oso Cloud](https://www.osohq.com/) for authorization.
 The authorization policy is written in Polar, Oso's declarative policy language.
 Below is the Polar code for the authorization policy:

 ```Polar
 actor User {}